Jabbar Garyaghdioglu: Rise to prominence

 In 1939, three Tesniffa ("Leili", "Shirin" and "Sarandj Tesnifi") were recorded on the verses of Nizami Ganjavi from the voice of Jabbar Karyagdy Kara Karaev.

-Jabbar Karjagdyoglu lived to a very old age, sang to the last days of his life.
+Jabbar Karjagdyoglu lived to an old age, sang to the last days of his life.
 At the age of seventy-two he sang one of the most difficult parts of mugam "Uzzal", accompanied by tar player Gurban Pirimov.

 Jabbar Karjagdyoglu died on 20 April 1944 at the age of 83 years.